Join the Storm Window and Insulating Panel Campaign by filling out this short form.

-The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of low-emissivity (low-e) storm windows and insulating window panels (sometimes called window inserts or secondary glazing)—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacements.
+The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of modern, high-performance storm windows and insulating window panels (sometimes called window inserts or secondary glazing)—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacement.
 The SWIP Campaign serves as a national platform and one-stop-shop for sharing information and recognizing successes of key stakeholders, including utilities, energy efficiency programs, weatherization organizations, home performance contractors, and others.

 Goals of the SWIP Campaign

 - Increase awareness, visibility, and build the body of knowledge

 - Help launch and promote new utility and energy efficiency programs

 - Establish a national platform for sharing information and best practices

 - Provide technical assistance and key resources

 - Provide support to increase adoption in weatherization programs